YTFGolf/rust-wiki/doc/informal/faq.md

 For one, there was now a clear flow of data.
 Instead of the `Stage` object doing everything from implementation details of the game all the way up to storing wiki-specific information, this was turned into multiple different structs:
 - A `StageMeta` struct that contained metadata about a stage, including the type, map and file numbers, and the stage's file names.
 This struct itself was also a bit too big, as you'll see down below, but it's nothing compared to the monstrosity lurking inside the Python code.
 - A raw `StageData` struct that stores raw data directly pulled from the files.
 Rust's `serde` crate is so much better than storing everything in arrays like I did when parsing stuff with Python. `serde-derive` essentially let me write a definition of the raw data and `serde` would deal with parsing the data, whereas with Python I specifically had to be like `self.energy = int(line[1])`.
 - A `Stage` struct that provides high-level abstractions.
 While `StageData` showed raw data and was bound to a containing `Version` object, `Stage` had no references to `Version` and owned all of its data.
-I also managed to use the typing system to assign meanings: see [Appendix A](#appendix-a) because it's really long.
+I also managed to use the typing system to essentially assign meaning to pieces of data, mainly by creating enums.
 - A `StageWikiData` struct that is part of a module that provides functions to allow you to find the names of stages, maps and stage types (using `StageNames.csv`).

 Was this a lot more complicated to set up?
 Absolutely.
 Was it worth it?
 Also absolutely.
 I fixed bugs, such as the Treasure one in the appendix; I was able to add more stuff such as max clears; and I found it much easier to add new stuff on top (such as maps) rather than basically having to write them from scratch like I would have with Python.